 Charitable gift annuities.
 If cash or capital gain property is donated in exchange for a charitable gift annuity, report the total amount distributed during the year in box 1.
-See Charitable gift annuities under box 3 on page 9.
+See Charitable gift annuities under Box 3 on page 10.

 Box 2a.
-Taxable Amount
+Taxable amount

-When determining the taxable amount to be entered in box 2a, do not reduce the taxable amount by any AUTION portion of the \$3,000 exclusion for which the participant may be eligible as a payment of qualified health and long-term care insurance premiums for retired public safety ŏfficers under section 402(I).
+When determining the taxable amount to be entered in box 2a, do not reduce the taxable amount by any portion of the \$3,000 exclusion for which the participant may be eligible as a payment of qualified health and long-term care insurance premiums for retired public safety officers under section 402(I).

 Generally, you must enter the taxable amount in box 2a.
 However, if you are unable to reasonably obtain the data needed to compute the taxable amount, leave this box blank.
 Do not enter excludable or tax-deferred amounts reportable in boxes 5, 6, and 8.
-Enter 0 (zero) in box 2a for:
+Enter 0 (zero) in

-- A direct rollover (other than a qualified rollover contribution under section 408A(e)) from a qualified plan (including a governmental section 457(b) plan) or section 403(b) plan, or a rollover from a designated Roth account into a Roth IRA, - A traditional, SEP, or SIMPLE IRA directly transferred to an accepting employer plan, - An IRA recharacterization, or - A nontaxable section 1035 exchange of life insurance, annuity, or endowment contracts. - A nontaxable charge or payment, for the purchase of a qualified long-term care insurance contract, against the cash value of an annuity contract or the cash surrender value of a life insurance contract.
+- A direct rollover (other than a qualified rollover contribution under section 408A(e) or an IRR) from a qualified plan, section 403(b) plan, a governmental section 457(b) plan, or a rollover from a designated Roth account into a Roth IRA - A traditional, SEP, or SIMPLE IRA directly transferred to an accepting employer plan, - An IRA recharacterization, - A nontaxable section 1035 exchange of life insurance, annuity, endowment or long-term care insurance contracts, or - A nontaxable charge or payment, for the purchase of a qualified long-term care insurance contract, against the cash value of an annuity contract or the cash surrender value of a life insurance contract.